biocorecrg/RNAseq_course_2019/docs/module1.md

 <img src="images/illumina3.png" width="500" align="middle" />

 <br/>
-At the 3' end of the first strand sequence an extra "A" base is added.
+At the 3' end of the first strand sequence an extra "A" base is added to avoid "blunt ends" that can be randomly merged generating chimaeras.
 The products are then purified and enriched with PCR to create the final cDNA library.

 <br/><br/>
 <img src="images/illumina4.png" width="500" align="middle" />